Exactly How to Make the Best Grilled Burgers on a Weeknight

 A grilled burger isn't the same as a grilled steak which needs a rest to lock in juices; it's at its juiciest and most tender right off the grill.
 Remove the patty from the grill directly into the bun.
 As for those buns?
 Select soft butter buns that have a little give so you can really bite into the burger.
 We love brioche, classic sesame seed, and potato rolls.

-Even if it's just some standard toppings, create a bar of options so everything is ready to go when the burger comes off the grill.
-This mean everyone can customize their burger how they like.
+Even if it's just some standard toppings, create a bar of options so everything is ready to go when the burger comes off the grill and each person can customize their burger how they like.
 Slice tomatoes and clean lettuce leaves, then add whatever it is that makes the perfect burger for your crew.
 Ketchup, mustard, and pickles are standbys, but consider adding something different to the mix like grilled onions, sliced avocado, bacon, or prepare a special sauce.